official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 on weapons inspectors had been seen by some as a step towards military action – “a Taliban-like deadline”; others might see it as an alternative to unilateral action.

-114 The White House, 27 November 2001, Press Briefing.
+[^114]: The White House, 27 November 2001, Press Briefing.
-115 Telegram 1616 Washington to FCO London, 29 November 2001, ‘Deputy Prime Minister’s visit to
+[^115]: Telegram 1616 Washington to FCO London, 29 November 2001, ‘Deputy Prime Minister’s visit to
-Washington: Afghanistan and Iraq’.
-116 Telegram 1631 Washington to FCO London, 1 December 2001, ‘The Wider War against Terrorism:
+[^116]: Telegram 1631 Washington to FCO London, 1 December 2001, ‘The Wider War against Terrorism:
-Iraq’.

 350

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-226. In comments during an interview on CBS on 2 December, Secretary Powell stated explicitly that President Bush had not taken any decisions on what the next phase of the campaign against terrorism would be.117 Moreover, none of the President’s advisers, either individually or collectively, had yet made “recommendations … as to what we should do in the next phase” of the war on terror.
+226. In comments during an interview on CBS on 2 December, Secretary Powell stated explicitly that President Bush had not taken any decisions on what the next phase of the campaign against terrorism would be.[^117] Moreover, none of the President’s advisers, either individually or collectively, had yet made “recommendations … as to what we should do in the next phase” of the war on terror.